dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --[JOB].options.reuseBuild <true|false>                                  Reuse build files across benchmarks.
 Don't use with floating runtime versions.
   --[JOB].options.beforeScript <commandline>                               A command line to execute before the job is started.
 Current directory is the same as the project or docker file.
   --[JOB].options.afterScript <commandline>                                A command line to execute after the job is stopped.
 Current directory is the same as the project or docker file.
+  --[JOB].options.stoppingScript <commandline>                             A command line to execute after the job is stopped.
+Current directory is the same as the project or docker file.
   --[JOB].options.noGitIgnore <true|false>                                 Whether to ignore the .gitignore file when upload local source or build files.
 Default is false, meaning the local gitignore file is respected.

+  For script based arguments the following environment variables are available:
+  - CRANK_PROCESS_ID
+  - CRANK_WORKING_DIRECTORY

+  When using shell commands, ensure that they exit the shell.
+Example usage:
+  --application.stoppingScript "cmd.exe /C echo hello %CRANK_PROCESS_ID% > hello.txt"

   ## Timeouts